ehsanhaghpanah/python-homeworks/readme.md

-# Python Homeworks
+# Python Play Board

-This repository is a collection of code pieces that I have written as homework and sample projects to learn python for quantitative finance and modeling.
+This repository is a collection of code pieces that I've written as sample projects to learn python as a programming language for quantitative finance and financial modeling.